Can't Stop the Music: Box office

-Critical response
+Reception and legacy

 Can't Stop the Music received generally negative reviews from critics.
-On Rotten Tomatoes it has an approval rating of 18% based on 17 reviews, with an average rating of 3.1/10.
+On Rotten Tomatoes it has an approval rating of 21% based on 19 reviews, with an average rating of 3.1/10.

 The New York Times gave the film a scathing review, calling it "thoroughly homogenized".
 Variety magazine felt likewise, writing "The Village People, along with ex-Olympic decathlon champion [Caitlyn] Jenner, have a long way to go in the acting stakes."
-Nell Minow of Yahoo!
-Movies called the film "an absolute trainwreck of a movie", but that it had "some hilariously campy moments."
 Gene Siskel and Roger Ebert selected the film as one of their "dogs of the year" in a 1980 episode of Sneak Previews.
+They commented that while the musical sequences are decent, even a musical film needs a decent narrative, which in the case of Can't Stop the Music was crowded out by an overabundance of unrelated characters.

+Rex Reed gave the film 3 (out of 4) stars, writing, "The big surprise is that although Can't Stop the Music is certainly one of the silliest movies ever made, it is also a vibrant and uplifting musical whose energy succeeded in both confusing and entertaining me so completely that I'm not sure I can even begin to assess it rationally.
+All I can tell you is that it is worth seeing twice, and from me that is rare praise indeed."
+Filmink magazine argued the movie, while full of flaws, was "still worthy of serious re-appraisal" because of its "remarkably positive depiction of queer life, which is shown to be full of friendship, dancing, singing, fun and camaraderie", its loving portrayl of New York and the fact it was directed by a woman.

+The film contributed to the collapse of EMI Films as a strong moviemaking force in Hollywood.
+It contributed to Spikings leaving EMI.